 Looking for ways to be successful this term?
 Study smarter, not harder!
-Attend one our sessions where you’ll learn practical strategies that you can put into action right away.
+Attend one of our sessions where you’ll learn practical strategies that you can put into action right away.
 We’ll introduce you to proven approaches that will help you to:

 • improve time management and avoid procrastination